 The philosophy of the Brennan Center is modeled after the success that Saint Justin de Jacobis, C.M., gained working in Ethiopia.
 He learned to understand and appreciate the culture of others before starting to teach.

 Niagara University is proud to offer a pathway for international students that wish to continue their academic career in the United States.
 Placement in the program is based upon a comprehensive language proficiency assessment and is designed for those that are conditionally accepted (based on success in English preparation courses) into Niagara University, those looking for TOEFL preparation, or those that seek to improve their language skills while developing leadership skills and cultural understanding.
-The ESL program will have an established curriculum with clearly defined objectives by sequential performance levels (and delineated language skills) and performance measures which are regularly reviewed.
-This program also offers policies and procedures that ensure a curricular review and continuous improvement process, as well as TOEFL preparation will be available for students at the advanced level of language proficiency as they prepare for college-entrance assessments.
-Prep courses will include independent study and practice, lab expectations, and direct teaching for skill development and test practice.
+The ESL program has an established curriculum with clearly defined objectives by sequential performance levels (and delineated language skills) and performance measures which are regularly reviewed.
+This program operates under policies and procedures that ensure regular curricular review and continuous improvement process.
+TOEFL and IELTS preparation will be available for students at the advanced level of language proficiency as they prepare for college-entrance assessments.
+Preparatory courses will include independent study and practice, lab expectations, and direct teaching for skill development and test practice.
 Our current Niagara University students are able to demonstrate leadership skills and develop a wider more global perspective through working in teams with international students.

 What can you expect?

 - Those completing the highest level of the ESL program will be prepared for English language requirements for freshman year or graduate studies